 Render, if left unprotected from the elements, can cause problems of its own, so we always apply a good thick coat of our special weatherproof wall coatings which will protect and enhance the building exterior for years to come!

-Yes indeed and what better cost effective way to give the walls the protection they need is by having an NPA Wall coating installed on your exterior walls!
+Yes indeed and what better cost effective way to give the walls the protection they need is by having an Specialist Wall coating installed on your exterior walls!

 …..or the walls can be rendered and left smooth or slightly textured

-…or if your bricks are in good condition and you wish to keep the exterior brick appearance, you can have a clear coating on the walls! (click).
+…or if your bricks are in good condition and you wish to keep the exterior brick appearance, you can have a damp proof clear coating on the walls!.
 Excellent value for money too!

-Whatever problems that you face with external bricked walls, the NPA team are available for a free consultation.
+Whatever problems that you face with external brick walls, the NPA team are available for a free consultation.